-Green Action Centre and the Downtown Winnipeg BIZ have partnered to bring Dr. Richard Jackson, Professor Emeritus, UCLA Fielding School of Public Health and author of Urban Sprawl and Public Health and Making Healthy Places, to Winnipeg on March 22, 2018.
-This half day event will feature Dr. Jackson as our keynote speaker, as well as relevant guest speakers to support the topic.
+Green Action Centre and the Downtown Winnipeg BIZ have partnered to bring Dr. Larry Frank, author of Health and Community Design and Urban Sprawl and Public Health, and Professor and Bombardier Chair in Sustainable Transportation and Health (University of British Columbia), to Winnipeg on March 27, 2018.
+This half-day event will feature Dr. Frank as our keynote speaker, as well as relevant guest speakers to support the topic.
 Afterwards, attendees will break out into smaller groups to partake in breakout workshops to gain knowledge and resources related to the subject of workplace wellness, transportation and the built environment.
-At the end of the session, there will be a post-event mixer at Merchant Kitchen, where participants can network with each other and Dr. Jackson in a relaxed environment.
+At the end of the session, there will be a post-event mixer featuring snacks from the Merchant Kitchen, a complimentary beverage and cash bar, where participants can network with each other and Dr. Frank in a relaxed environment.

 From A to B: Employee Wellness & Our Environment

 12:00 PM – 4:30 PM – KEYNOTE SPEAKER & WORKSHOP

 Price: 50$ | Lunch Provided | REGISTER TODAY!

 ALT Hotel, Violet Fuchsia Room, 310 Donald Street, Winnipeg